Billy Clanton

-William Harrison Clanton (1862 – October 26, 1881) was an American outlaw who was a member of the Cochise County Cowboys in the Arizona Territory.
-He, along with his father Newman Clanton and brother Ike Clanton, worked a ranch near the boomtown of Tombstone and stole livestock from Mexico and American ranchers.
+William Harrison Clanton (November 28, 1862 – October 26, 1881) was an American outlaw who was a member of the Cochise County Cowboys in the Arizona Territory.
+He, along with his father Newman Clanton and brother Ike Clanton, worked a ranch near the boomtown of Tombstone and stole livestock from Mexican and American ranchers.

 He was a member of a group of loosely organized outlaws who had ongoing conflicts with lawmen Wyatt, Virgil, and Morgan Earp.
 The Clantons repeatedly threatened the Earps because they interfered with the Cowboys' illegal activities.
 On October 26, 1881, Billy, Tom McLaury, and Frank McLaury were killed in the Gunfight at the O.K.
 Corral in the town of Tombstone.
 His brother Ike was unarmed and ran from the gunfight.
 The shootout was his only gunfight.
 Ike filed murder charges against the Earps, who were later exonerated as having acted within their duty as lawmen.

 Early life

 Clanton was born in Hamilton County, Texas, one of seven children of Newman Haynes Clanton and his wife Mariah Sexton (Kelso) Clanton: John Wesley, Joseph Isaac, Phineas Fay, Alonzo Peter, Mary Elise and Ester Ann.
 His father worked at times as a day laborer, a gold miner, a farmer, and by the late 1870s, a cattleman in Arizona Territory.

 In 1851 Newman Clanton moved his family to Adams County, Illinois.
 The family moved to California after the end of the Civil War.
 Clanton's mother died in 1866.